RomainAnselin/supportWrapper/README.md

 # TO DO:
 - For sperf solr, add an input parameter
 - Test vs OSS diag collector
-- Opening the web browser from WSL is challenging at best.
-Need to detect windows and output file location for windows without executing the browser - DONE
-- Implement debug - (in progress)
-- Handling of relative path (as it stands using ./diag lead to failure) - (in progress)
 - Text wrapping makes it hard to read but cannot be solved in current HTML frames.
-Refactor to HTML5 may help?
+Refactor to HTML5 may be necessary
 - Make opening in new window choice
-- Simplify opscdiag/opscpath/subdiag kerfuffle to make the code easier to read
 - Set nibbler in silent mode (current view help see parsing issues) - to be discussed with Mike/Chun?

 # For beta/debugging: